 - Think about the satisfaction you will feel after having controlled the panic by yourself.

 It is advisable to keep a record of the anxiety and suffering crises and the self-instruction used in each one.

 Positive Imagination to Control Anxiety

-People who suffer anxiety are usually pessimistic.
+People who suffer from anxiety are usually pessimistic.
 This technique helps us exercise optimism.
-In order to carry it out, it is necessary to imagine that each moment of concern is the scene of a movie, in which you are the protagonist and face the problem.
+In order to carry it out, it is necessary to imagine that each moment of concern is the scene of a movie.
+In which you are the protagonist and face the problem.
 And not only that, but you must also visualize how accomplished and overflowing happiness you will be after having achieved it.

 The first step to begin to become familiar with this technique is to check that you have a powerful imaginative capacity.
 To do this, you can perform straightforward exercises, such as thinking that you are eating a lemon.
 Do you imagine the lemon?
 Do you notice its smell, its texture, its color, and its flavor?
 Are you able to visualize all this accurately?
 So go ahead, this is your technique!

 To apply it in future anxiogenic contexts, one must train with memories of past anxiety crises.
 Bringing these experiences back to mind serves to counteract negative feelings and consciously end the habit of letting go of anxiety.
 Use paper and pencil to capture your imagination graphically or in writing, and repeat this process daily until you have mastered the technique.